Why Edward Snowden should be pardoned

 Snowden should be pardoned

-We joined forces with the American Civil Liberties Movement (ACLU) to petition President Barack Obama to pardon Edward Snowden before the end of his second term as president.
+We joined forces with the American Civil Liberties Movement (ACLU) to petition President Barack Obama - US President at the time - to pardon Edward Snowden before the end of his second term as president.

 Snowden blew the whistle on human rights abuses solely in the public interest.
 We believe that he should not be further punished for this act.

-More than 20,000 people in the UK signed our petition calling on Obama to grant the pardon.
+More than 20,000 people in the UK signed our petition calling on the US government to grant the pardon.